Skip to content

 To filter by bounding polygon, we use the polygon property.
 Let’s see how it works:

-const searchResult = await search(db, {
+const searchResult = search(db, {

 term: 'Duomo',